 The band’s core line-up consists of Maria, Phil, Eleanor, Bruno, Mark and Julie, but we occasionally get other musicians and instruments involved when not all of the core members are available, or when we simply feel like adding another flavour to the mix.
 For example, we called on supersub Alistair Mcilroy to play some cracking bluegrass banjo for us at Coastline festival last year, and Emily Cross has stepped in to cover the double bass spot as well as joining us on stage occasionally as an Appalachian step dancer.

 We made our debut on the main stage at Orwell Bluegrass Festival in Suffolk in May 2016, where the audience gave us a really great welcome.
-Further festival performances at Coastline, Tamworth and Cornish bluegrass festivals were all extremely well received and with four 2017 festivals in our diary as well the occasional Yorkshire gig, we’re looking forward to bringing our particular good-time blend of acoustic music to more audiences this year and in the future.
+Further festival performances at Coastline, Tamworth and Cornish bluegrass festivals were all extremely well received and with four more festivals including Moniaive, Gower and Crossover under our belts in 2017 as well as the occasional Yorkshire gig, we’re looking forward to bringing our particular good-time blend of acoustic music to more audiences later this year and in 2018.
 See you down the road somewhere!